 1- Transmission of words in radiotelephony

-Pilots must be in compliance with word spelling in radiotelephony.
-When proper names, service abbreviations and words of which the spelling is doubtful are spelled out in radiotelephony the aviation alphabet is use.
+Pilots must comply with word spelling in radiotelephony.
+When proper names, service abbreviations, and words of which the spelling is doubtful are spelled out in radiotelephony the Airline Alphabet is used.

 2- Transmission of numbers in radiotelephony